pebbe/flexgo/README.md

 ### IsInteractive

-Regular `flex` check to see if the input file is a terminal.
+Regular `flex` checks to see if the input file is a terminal.
 It then reads in bytes one by one instead of in large chunks.

 In `flexgo`, the input is a `io.Reader`, and there is no easy way to